comphist/cora/doc/mkdocs/docs/document-model.md

-Here, the relationship between the modernized "oberczuge" and the diplomatic tokens (i.e., that it consists of the first diplomatic token and parts of the second) is not expressed directly, but only indirectly via their common "parent token" span that contains them.
+Here, the relationship between the modernized "oberczuge" and the diplomatic tokens (i.e., that it consists of the first diplomatic token and parts of the second) is not expressed directly, but only indirectly via their common "virtual token" span that contains them.

 ### Token representations